 The Enniskerry Road project comprises 155 homes, 50 of which will be cost rental.
 Funding of €4.5 million under the serviced sites fund is being made available to this project and construction is due to commence later this month, with completion of the homes scheduled for 2021.

-The St. Michael’s Estate project is estimated to have the potential to accommodate more than 470 social and cost rental homes in a high quality development.
+The St. Michael’s Estate project is estimated to have the potential to accommodate more than 470 social and cost rental homes in a high-quality development.
 Dublin City Council has appointed a dedicated project manager and a project team to move this development forward and professional advisers have also been appointed to develop an urban design framework plan for the site.
 This is a key project and my Department is currently working closely with the council with a view to accelerating the delivery of much needed cost rental homes and community facilities in the area.

 The price of individual homes, or the reductions on market rents, to be delivered with the support of the serviced sites fund will be determined on a project-by-project basis.
 Part 5 of the Housing (Miscellaneous Provisions) Act 2009, which was commenced last June, provides for a discount of up to 40% on the market value of affordable homes for purchase, with the discount being held as an equity stake by the local authority until it is repaid by the household or captured on resale.

 These new schemes are set in the context of moderating growth in house prices and rental levels in the market and will complement other key Government affordability initiatives.
-These include the Rebuilding Ireland home loan, which I referred to earlier, and the help-to-buy scheme, under which some 11,500 applications, to a value of some €169 million, have been approved.
+These include the Rebuilding Ireland home loan, to which I referred earlier, and the help-to-buy scheme, under which some 11,500 applications, to a value of some €169 million, have been approved.

 In addition, approximately 2,350 affordable homes will be delivered on mainly publicly owned lands supported through the local infrastructure housing activation fund, LIHAF, while 5,600 further homes will benefit from a LIHAF-related cost reduction, some of which are already coming to market.
-The work of the Land Development Agency will also be of crucial importance in terms of delivering more affordable housing.
+The work of the Land Development Agency will also be of crucial importance in delivering more affordable housing.
 The initial portfolio of sites to which the agency has access will have the potential, over the short to medium term, to deliver 3,000 affordable homes in line with the Government policy of achieving 30% affordable housing on State lands generally.